shinjukunian/DocX/README.md

 let url = URL(fileURLWithPath:"myPath")
 try string.writeDocX(to: url, options:options)
 ```
+- you can specify character and paragraph styling based on a style document using the `NSAttributedString.Key.characterStyleId` and `NSAttributedString.Key.paragraphStyleId` attributes.
+Use `DocXStyleConfiguration` to specify the style document.

+- you can use `DocXStyleConfiguration` to specify that Word should use standard fonts instead of explicitly specified font names.
+This is useful for cross-platform compatibility when using Apple system fonts.
+Other font attributes (size, bold / italic) will be preserved if possible.

 See the attached sample projects (for iOS and macOS) for usage and limitations.
 On iOS, DocX also includes a `UIActivityItemProvider` subclass (`DocXActivityItemProvider`) for exporting .docx files through `UIActivityViewController`.